Western University of Health Sciences: Pomona campus

 The main campus of WesternU is located in downtown Pomona, California.
 Upon the school's founding, a portion of the campus was extensively renovated from an outdoor shopping mall.
 Since that time, several buildings have been acquired and built, including a patient care center, a pet hospital, classrooms, and research facilities.
 There are two parks located on the urban campus.
 The Pomona campus consists of 19 major buildings spanning some seven city blocks along the main "Esplanade," which amounts to a total 22 acre.

 The northeastern corner of campus has the Health Education Center, the Patient Care Center, and a large parking structure.
 These WesternU buildings opened in 2010, as a part of a $100 million expansion project.
-The Health Education Center is a 180,000-square-foot teaching and research facility that also houses the colleges of medical, dentistry, podiatry and optometry.
-The fourth floor of the Center has state-of-the-art research laboratories.
+The Health Education Center is a 180,000-square-foot teaching and research facility that also houses the colleges of medicine, dentistry, podiatry and optometry.
+The fourth floor of the center has state-of-the-art research laboratories.
 The seven level parking structure has 600 parking spaces.

 Directly west of the Health Education Center is the WesternU Pet Wellness Center, an on campus pet hospital and clinic.
 It had been established in 2008 as the Banfield Pet Hospital and transitioned to solely WesternU operation in 2014.
 The center provides primary care services such as vaccinations, spaying and neutering, microchiping, surgery, dental exams and cleanings, as well as flea, tick and heartworm control.
 It includes a surgical suite, an x-ray room, a half dozen exam rooms and isolation facilities.

 The Daumier is a mixed-use building located south of the pet hospital on 3.6 acres at 3rd and Linden Street.
 This building was completed in June 2014, at cost of $45 million, and serves as a 173,000-square-foot facility primarily for WesternU student housing but with research and educational support space as well as a fitness center, community pool, media room, and other university offices.
 The Daumier was designed to LEED gold specifications.
 The building was named the Daumier after the 19th century French artist Honoré Daumier.